practicusai/docs/docs/setup-guide.md

 ## Overview

-Below you can see a simplified view of Practicus AI setup options.
-One or more will be enough depending on your needs.
+You can see a simplified view of Practicus AI setup options below.

+- **Practicus AI App is Forever Free** and include common analytics and data preparation features.
+- **Worker Nodes with Forever Free Tier** are optional but highly recommended.
+They bring in [more functionality](#what-is-a-worker-node) such as AutoML.
+You can choose one or more Worker Node technology.

 ![](img/setup-summary.png)